 The distribution and history of iodine-129 in the unconfined aquifer system has been described using measured values from well sampling (see Section 2).
-The distribution of iodine-129 in the vadose zone is more difficult to determine because core sampling is very sparse.
-A model of the combined 200-UP-1 and 200-ZP-1 OUs was developed with eSTOMP (Fang et al. 2018), a parallel version of the STOMP simulator (White et al. 2018; White and Oostrom, 2006), to help evaluate the potential transport, fate, and distribution of iodine-129 in both the vadose zone and aquifer.
-Although model development is not yet complete, predictions are useful for providing an approximate, integrated view of the combined vadose-groundwater system and the potential iodine-129 movement within it.
+The distribution of iodine-129 in the vadose zone is more difficult to determine because core sampling is very sparse, but an initial assessment was provided by Rockhold et al. (2018b).
+In this section, a revised subsurface flow and transport model for the area of the 200-UP-1 OU was used to evaluate the potential transport, fate, and distribution of iodine-129 in the aquifer.

-The model domain (Figure 3.9) is 9 km on a side and includes 200-ZP-1 OU because movement of the iodine-129 plume is affected by a groundwater P&T system that was first constructed in 200-ZP-1.
-That system was later expanded to include injection and extraction wells located within the 200-UP-1 OU, including the three hydraulic containment wells located downgradient of the iodine-129 plume.
-The preferred alternative in the interim ROD (USEPA et al. 2012) for groundwater cleanup in the 200 West Area of Hanford included 35 years of operation of the P&T system, which spans the time frame from 2012 to 2047.
-That pumping schedule is included in the model, which assumes removal of ambient iodine-129 dissolved in groundwater, and injection of clean water devoid of iodine-129.
+The model domain (Figure 3.9) covers the 200-UP-1 OU area.
+This represents a revision to an earlier, larger model that covered both 200-UP-1 and 200-ZP-1 (Rockhold et al. 2018b).
+The model includes multiple injection and extraction wells within the 200-UP-1 OU associated with P&T operations, including the three hydraulic containment wells located downgradient of the iodine-129 plume (299-E20-1, 299-E20-2, and 299-E11-1) that were installed as part of the interim remedy.
+The preferred alternative in the interim ROD (EPA et al. 2012) for groundwater cleanup in the 200 West Area of Hanford included 35 years of operation of the P&T system, which spans the time frame from 2012 to 2047.
+That pumping schedule is included in the model, which assumes removal of iodine-129 dissolved in groundwater, and injection of clean water devoid of iodine-129.